 Would I just gripe about how I didn’t understand how you could be “kind of saved?”
 The corporate church’s hypocritical cries “get dunked, get saved, and now… fix yourself, woman!” wore me down and left me condemned and without hope.
 The promise of life, joy, peace, patience, and abundance was mislabeled, contrary to the scriptures from the front to the back of my Bible.
 No matter how hard I tried, I never knew when it would finally be enough.
 Would my entire, albeit very short maiden voyage into the world of publishing just be the burdensome confusion of mixed up covenants and a Jesus with a severe personality disorder?

 And now, a two-book deal contract sat before me.

 Stolen Jesus: An Unconventional Search for the Real Savior and Sacred Ground Sticky Floors – the outlines were stunning.
-Jessie pitched these books out of the park.
+She pitched these books out of the park.
 I was with a publishing house and editor, I adored.
 Fraudulence oozed from my hyper-Christian pores.
 A dyslexic author without a computer.
 Also… I couldn’t find a pen to sign my contract.
 So, I opted for a green crayon.

 I set two goals.

 Turn in the first manuscript one year to the day of my first viral post on my 45th Bday